Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

    :align: center

 We will use Python version **2.7.3**, **Script File** as start mode and our single file as script file.
-All of these settings are alread the default, so we can again click on **Next**.
+All of these settings are already the default, so we can again click on **Next**.

 .. image:: /Images/Screenshots/red_brick_tutorial_upload_5.jpg